Wander through towering rubble and learn about Canada’s deadliest rockslide in a small Alberta town that sits nestled in the mountains.

 To learn more about this horrifying natural wonder, you can visit the Frank Slide Interpretive Centre.
 “Overlooking the wreckage of the rockslide,” reads Travel Alberta’s website, “the Frank Slide Interpretive Centre tells the tragic tale of the night Turtle Mountain crumbled.”

-Visitors will learn what happened the night Turtle Mountain fell, by way of engaging storytelling, wandering through interactive exhibits, and watching the event unfold in the film On the Edge of Destruction.
+Visitors will learn about what happened the night Turtle Mountain fell through storytelling, interactive exhibits, and watching the event unfold in the film On the Edge of Destruction.
 You’ll also find out why the Blackfoot and Ktunaxa called Turtle “the mountain that moves.”

 Afterwards, head outside and take a walk along an interpretive hiking trail through the remnants of Frank Slide.